Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 }
 ```

+`ToString` is one of many traits that are built into the Rust standard library, and we'll talk more about this trait
+and others in the future.
+For now though, we're going to build our own!

 Animals
 -------

 Let's start by tackling the first problem, not having access to the `Cat`'s data inside the States.
 We're going to make
 an `Animal` trait to represent the behaviour of any animal, we're also going to do a little reorganising while we're at
 it.

+The idea here is that all animals will implement the Animal trait, then we'll have some known behaviour.

 First lets create an animal module.
 In `main.rs` add `mod animal` and then create the file `animal/mod.rs`.